 Bride’s processional song

 Now it’s time to give the bride the spotlight.
 Before she starts making her way to the altar there will be a short pause and then music will begin to play which will cue the guests to rise.
-You’ll want to find a song that matches the drama of this moment, so take your time to find the right one.
-Wagner’s “Bridal Chorus” has stood the test of time and remains a fan favourite for this moment, but don’t be afraid to try something different (maybe a stripped down version of Beyoncé’s Halo?).
+You’ll want to find a wedding song to walk down the aisle to that matches the drama of this moment, so take your time to find the right one.
+Wagner’s “Bridal Chorus” has stood the test of time and remains a favourite wedding ceremony song for the bride’s entrance, but don’t be afraid to try something different (maybe a stripped down version of Beyoncé’s Halo?).

 Every ceremony has a few pauses, such as the signing of the register, and you won’t want to hear crickets chirping during them.
 We suggest finding a few instrumental wedding ceremony songs to fill these gaps - you’ll want to skip pieces with lyrics, as they’re normally quite brief.
 You could go the traditional route and play a bit of Handel or Beethoven, but if you’re more in the market for something a touch more modern, you can always go for instrumental versions of chart-toppers.